SumitDD/TestAssignment1/README.md

 2. ALIEN

-Markup : Step 1: First grab the toothpaste from the holder Step 2: Screw of the cap counterclockwise direction til the cap comes completely off Step 3: Next figure out which hand is your preferable hand to use Step 4: With your preferable hand grab the toothbrush from the holder by the shaft so that the bristles are pointing upwards
+- Step 1: First grab the toothpaste from the holder Step 2: Screw of the cap counterclockwise direction til the cap comes completely off Step 3: Next figure out which hand is your preferable hand to use Step 4: With your preferable hand grab the toothbrush from the holder by the shaft so that the bristles are pointing upwards